bernardchu/dps/Deployment.md

     ]
 }
 ```
+If errors persist, there may be some dynamoDB permissions that fell through the cracks (amplify should set all permissions correctly during `push`).
+You may need to add more permissions depending on what operations each lambda is performing on which tables.
-In addition, add permissions for DynamoDB `BatchWriteItem` (or simply grant access to all DynamoDB operations for simplicity) either to the same policy or in a different one.
+Alternatively, for simplicity, simply grant access to all DynamoDB operations for simplicity) either to the same policy or in a different one, though this is a more dangerous practice.

 ### Google API
 We use the Google API to read the spreadsheet and sync data to our own databases.